-Add Revision Schedules to Title Blocks
+How To: Add Revision Schedules to Title Blocks

-1. In the Family Editor, in the View tab>Create panel, click

-(Revision Schedule).

-2. In the Revision Properties dialog box, select the fields you want to use.
-Several are already selected for you, as shown in Figure 1-41.
+- 1. In the Family Editor, in the View tab>Create panel, click - (Revision Schedule). - 2.
+In the Revision Properties dialog box, select the fields you want to use.
+Several are already selected for you, as shown in Figure 1-42.

-- 3. Modify the options in the Sorting/Grouping and Formatting tabs as needed. - In the Appearance tab, select how you want to build the schedule: from the Top-down or Bottom-up.
+- 3. Modify the options in the Sorting/Grouping and Formatting tabs as needed. - 4.
+In the Appearance tab, select how you want to build the schedule: from the Top-down or Bottom-up.
 You can also set the Height to Variable or User-Defined. - 5.
-Click OK .
+Click .
 The schedule view displays. - 6.
-In the Project Browser, open the Sheet view (it has no name). - 7.
-Drag and drop the schedule onto the sheet and modify the controls, as shown in Figure 1-42.
+In the Project Browser, open the Sheet view (it has no name).